respawnRW/writeups/pwn/deathnote/README.md

 }
 ```

-If another function can and/or will interact with this freed memory, `show` and `add` functionalities for example, are going to interact and acces these memory locations.
+If another function will interact with this freed memory, `show` and `add` functionalities for example, are going to interact and acces these memory locations.
 Therefore, in summary, what we're going to do is deleting a note, this means freeing up the note's content without nullyfing its pointer.
 Then we can use the `add` functionalities to allocate new data into the newly freed memory space, manipulate heap to place data (such as the libc address) into the freed memory space, and then finally using the `show` option we can leak the address.
 In the end, we can bypass ASLR this way, pretty smoothly.

 The solution below will demonstrate the necessity of safe memory management practices, including nullifying pointers after freeing memory and validating pointers before use.